-The write command can be used to retrieve information of the serving/dedicated cell automatically every <period> seconds.
-To stop the presentation type "AT" or "at".
+The AT^MONI command supplies information of the serving/dedicated cell.
+There are two ways to retrieve the information: once on request by using the execute command or automatically every eriod> seconds by using the write command.
+To stop the periodic presentation type "AT" or "at".